Configuration Options

 Searchable Options

-Enable search functionality to help users filter through many options:
+Enable search functionality to help users filter through many options:- Adds a search input field above the buttons

 - Allows users to type and filter available choices